For decision-makers · CTO / CIO

 Executive certification strategy, answered honestly

-Standardize the platform, not the seat.
+- Settle the platform question before the seat question.
 Fund the certification track for the cloud your workloads actually run on and use its fundamentals tier as broad, low-cost alignment for adjacent staff; reserve the administrator and architect rungs for the engineers who operate that platform.
 What rarely pays off is funding parallel hyperscaler tracks per seat "to keep options open" — that spreads budget across capability nobody is being asked to build.
 The per-seat costs on the linked certification pages let you model the trade-off against your own seat counts.

-No, and a strategy that names one is usually a procurement shortcut rather than a capability plan.
+- No, and a strategy that names one is usually a procurement shortcut rather than a capability plan.
 The right credential depends on the seat, the platform your estate runs, and whether a compliance framework applies — which is why this page maps certifications to seats rather than crowning a winner.
-We report pay and outlook only at the occupation level from public labor data, and we publish no per-certification salary, return-on-investment, or pass-rate figure, because those numbers do not exist in any sourceable form.
+We report pay and outlook only at the occupation level from public labor data, and we publish no per-certification salary, return-on-investment, or pass-rate figure, because we found none published by the certifying bodies whose pages we reviewed, and we will not manufacture a number we could not source.

 Want this intelligence inside your own planning stack?